 Almost everyone uses Google Analytics, so it is fair that we set that up in our testing as 99% of people using the Total theme probably have that running.
 So we will too.
 The free Complete Analytics Optimization Suite plugin allows you to sync your Google Analytic’s script locally and can in turn speed things up slightly.

 We say this is optional because Google doesn’t officially recommend this method, however, we have used this on a couple large traffic sites and it works fine.
 By syncing your Google Analytic’s script locally you can help improve your leverage browser caching warning and speed due to the fact that the user’s browser doesn’t have to make a roundtrip to download the file from Google’s external server.
-Here is an example below of the different with the above plugin installed.
+Here is an example below of the difference with the above plugin installed.
 Feel free to try it on your own site and run your own tests.

 Normal Google Analytics Installed